-The Hazardous Material Regulations (HMR) are found in parts 100-185 of Title 49: Transportation, of the Code of Federal Regulations.
-The common reference for these regulations is 49 CFR 100-185.
+The Hazardous Materials Regulations (HMR) is found in parts 100 - 185 of title 49 of the Code of Federal Regulations.
+The common reference for these regulations is 49 CFR 100 - 185

 The Hazardous Materials Table in the regulations contains a list of these items.
 However, this list is not all-inclusive.
-Whether or not an unlisted material is considered hazardous is based on its characteristics and the shipper's decision on whether or not the material meets a definition of a hazardous material in the regulations.
+Whether or not a material is considered hazardous is based on its characteristics and the shipper's decision on whether or not the material meets a definition of a hazardous material in the regulations.

 The regulations require vehicles transporting certain types or quantities of hazardous materials to display diamond-shaped, square on point, warning signs called placards.

 This section is designed to assist you in understanding your role and responsibilities in hauling hazardous materials.
 Due to the constantly changing nature of government regulations, it is impossible to guarantee absolute accuracy of the materials in this section.
 An up-to-date copy of the complete regulations is essential for you to have.
 Included in these regulations is a complete glossary of terms.
-Find out where you can get your own copy to use on the job.
-You can get copies of the Federal Regulations (49 CFR) through various industry publishers.
-Union or company offices often have copies of the rules for driver use.
-If you have Internet access, you can get copies of the federal regulations at the following web sites: